 Can you visit your partner in Australia whilst the subclass 300 visa is being processed?

-With the current lengthy processing times for the subclass 300 (over 1 year), you might consider applying for a visitor visa to allow you to visit your partner in Australia during this period.
+With the current lengthy processing times for the subclass 300, you might consider applying for a visitor visa to allow you to visit your partner in Australia during this period.
 This type of visa is normally granted for a short period (3 months) and requires that you meet the Genuine Temporary Entrant requirement (among other requirements) for visa grant.
 This is to ensure that you intend to visit Australia on a temporary basis only, for the purpose for which the visitor visa is granted (for example, under the tourist stream, your purpose may be to visit your partner).

 Be mindful that you must be located outside Australia for the subclass 300 visa to be granted.
 To ensure that you receive all correspondence from the Department, always keep your contact details updated and advise of any changes immediately.